SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSPersonAgent/GetColleagues.md

 so.topic: reference
 ---

+# NSPerson[] GetColleagues()

 Gets the persons working in the same company as the logged on user.

 **Returns:** NSPerson[]